 There are three things that are key to storing potatoes for the year: Curing them, storing them at the right temperature, and keeping moisture under control.

-When you harvest your potatoes, the first thing you should to is rub away any dirt.
+When you harvest your potatoes, the first thing you should do is to rub away any dirt.
 Never wash potatoes that you plan to store because this can introduce too much moisture.

 If the weather is supposed to be dry for the next two to four weeks, you can simply pull the onions out of the garden and lay them down right where you pulled them.
 If you are expecting rain, move the onions indoors, onto your porch or into the garage.
 Lay them out in a single layer and wait until the stalks dry out.